ksoze84/usefun/README.md

 ```

 KeyPoints:
-* Work with a "Fun" collection of actions functions.
+* Work with a "Fun" collection made of actions functions.
 * This collection can be stored and shared between components.
 * Update a state variable just by assigning it.
 After an action executes, a re-render will be triggered.
 * Heavy functions are not instantiated in every render.
 Minimize overhead by avoiding useCallback, useReducer, useMemo, and dependency arrays.